bodo-ai/Bodo/docs/source/installation_and_setup/ipyparallel.rst

     rc = ipp.Cluster(engines='mpi', n=n).start_and_connect_sync(activate=True)

-This starts a local N-core MPI cluster on your machine, where N is the minimum of the number of cores on your machine, and 8.
+This starts a local N-core MPI cluster on your machine, where N is the lower of the number of cores on your machine and 8.
 You can now start using the ``%%px`` cell magic to parallelize your code execution, or use ``%autopx`` to run all cells on the IPyParallel cluster by default.
 Read more `here <https://ipyparallel.readthedocs.io/en/latest/tutorial/magics.html#parallel-magic-commands>`_.